securitybunker/databunkerpro-java/README.md

 ## Deployment

-This project uses **JitPack** for automatic deployment.
+The project supports deployment to both GitHub Packages and JitPack.

+### GitHub Packages Deployment

+The project includes a GitHub Actions workflow that automatically:
+- Builds the project on push to main branch
+- Runs tests
+- Deploys to GitHub Packages when triggered

+To deploy:
+1. Go to Actions tab in your GitHub repository
+2. Select "Build java API" workflow
+3. Click "Run workflow"
+4. Set "Deploy to GitHub Packages" to true
+5. Click "Run workflow"

+### JitPack Deployment (Alternative)

 JitPack automatically builds and publishes your GitHub repository as a Maven dependency.

-### How to Release a New Version

 1. **Create a Git tag** for your release:
    ```bash